2020 American League Championship Series: Game 2

 Former Astro Charlie Morton took the mound for the Rays against Tampa native Lance McCullers Jr. for the Astros.
 In the bottom of the first, Manuel Margot put the Rays up 3–0 with a 406-foot home run.
 Margot would also make a spectacular catch in the top of the second.
 With two runners in scoring position and two outs in the top of the second, George Springer hit a ball to right field that sliced foul, but was caught by Margot, who flipped over the wall to secure the final out in the inning.
 Carlos Correa would get the Astros on the board in the sixth with a home run off of reliever Pete Fairbanks.
 Mike Zunino would respond by hitting a solo home run in the seventh off of McCullers.
 Nick Anderson picked up the a stress-filled save after loading the bases and getting Alex Bergman to fly out to center.

 Game 3

 Joey Wendle gave the Rays a 2–1 advantage with a two-run single in the sixth, and Hunter Renfroe separated the game with a two-run double later in Tampa Bay's five-run inning.
-In the inning, the Rays also got some help from a throwing error by José Altuve and a pair of hit-by-pitches by Enoli Paredes, and they never looked back.
+In the inning, the Rays also got some help from a throwing error by Jose Altuve and a pair of hit-by-pitches by Enoli Paredes, and they never looked back.
 With a 5–2 win in Game 3 of the AL Championship Series on Tuesday night at Petco Park, the Rays moved one win away from going to their second World Series.